Sugar and Inflammation: The Advice I Give Every Patient

 Sugar and Inflammation: What the Science Really Says

-But here’s the thing: of all the nutrition advice out there, there’s one action supported clearly and consistently by science, and that’s reducing or eliminating sugar.
-We now understand that chronic inflammation underlies most major disease processes, including heart disease, autoimmune conditions, metabolic dysfunction, and even mood disorders.
+One of the strongest?
+Reducing—or even eliminating—sugar.
+We now understand that chronic inflammation drives most major disease processes, including heart disease, autoimmune conditions, metabolic dysfunction, and even mood disorders.
 And sugar is one of the most significant dietary contributors to that inflammation.

-That’s why I often tell patients: if you do one thing for your health, especially if you’re dealing with chronic symptoms, start with sugar.
+That’s why I often tell patients: if you do just one thing for your health—especially if you’re dealing with chronic symptoms—start with sugar.
 It’s one of the most effective, accessible, and immediate steps we can take to feel better, lower inflammation, and support long-term health.

 But What Is Sugar, Really?